 The Sound – Bowers & Wilkins PX7 Carbon Edition

-These headphones employs a slight dip in the low-mid frequency curve that presents itself as smooth and laid back.
+The tuning of the PX7 retains a slight dip in the low-mid frequency curve that presents itself as smooth and laid back.
 The upper mid-range and treble frequencies sparkle and shimmer enough to provide ample detail and gloss, while the true mid-range is just soft enough to allow one to relax a bit when things in the source material get a tad shouty.

 Conclusion – Bowers & Wilkins PX7 Carbon Edition

 For Bowers & Wilkins the PX7 Carbon Edition headphones are the best business card that money will buy.
 They represent so much of the transparent music listening experience that B&W delivers in their upstream two-channel products, that I can see these headphones creating a new sense of fandom around the brand.
-I wear the PX7 CE daily, and thus bring them to you highly recommended.
+I now wear the PX7 daily, and thus bring them to you highly recommended.

 Bowers & Wilkins the PX7 Carbon Edition